Titans girls basketball drops to Southwest Christian in last seconds of tight game

-Victory was tantalizingly close for the Tri-City United girls basketball team (7-12) on Thursday, Jan.
-30, but in the final moments of the game, Southwest Christian broke a 46-46 tie to win 48-46.
+Victory was tantalizingly close for the Tri-City United girls basketball team Thursday, but in the final moments of the game, Southwest Christian broke a 46-46 tie to win 48-46.

 When the team was playing to win, the Titans outplayed Southwest Christian.
 But when the Titans took the lead in the second, coach Eric Specht said they faltered by playing not to lose.